espertus/jacquard-example1/README.md

 You are free to make other additions to `build.gradle`, such as adding dependencies.

+### Dockerfile

+This can be used to create a Docker image for the autograder.

 ### Shell scripts

 #### test_autograder.sh

 This script, which requires Python 3, lets you test the autograder locally.
 If called without any arguments, it will use the submission in the `submission/` directory.

 ```shell
 ./test_autograder.sh
 ```